top of page

 Teacher: Brian Bollinger

 Supplies Needed: Each student will need to purchase: The Game Inventor's Guidebook by Brian Tinsman.
 It can be purchased on Amazon.
-I will supply some basic materials, dice and blank cards.
-If the game the students work on require special components (such as a 3-d printed part) they will be required to supply their own.
+Possibly game parts depending on the games they make.
+(Dice, tokens, cards ect...)

 Course Description: In the Game Inventors Workshop participants will learn the process about developing and publishing card and board games.
 Class time will be divided between discussing homework, playing games, and analyzing the games we play.
 Throughout the year students will be encourage to create their own game, either as an individual or in groups.
 We will then spend time play testing and refining these games.
 Warning: Play testing games can be a lot of fun but, if you're not able to take criticism well this may not be the class for you.
 It takes a lot of work to get a game ready to be published - it's not a quick process.
 Criticism during play testing should not be taken personal - it is someone else's opinion on what might make your game better.
 I will try to end the year with a class room interview (through a video chat session) with a game publisher who can give you general advice on how to prepare your game to be presented and submitted to a company for publication.